Wir Wunderkinder: Plot

 Vera contacts Hans and asks him to meet her in Verona.
 He travels there but before they can talk, she learns that her father, an academic, had to flee Nazi Germany, leaving behind all his possessions.
 She decides to join her father in France and she and Hans part for good.
 When Hans returns to Munich, Kirsten has gone back to Denmark.
 The Nazis have taken over the newspaper and he loses his job when he fails to greet the visiting Bruno in the proper fashion.
 Asked for help, Bruno is willing to oblige, but only on condition that Hans joins the party.
 Hans refuses.

 In 1939, Kirsten returns to Munich where Hans works as an assistant at a bookstore.
 They go to Denmark together and get married, but when war starts, Hans has to return to Germany and she accompanies him.
 The final scene from the Nazi years shows Bruno in 1944 giving a "holdout" speech.

-With the war over, Hans returns to Neustadt, having been a POW.
+With the war over and released from POW detention, Hans returns to Neustadt.
 He, Kirsten and their two children live in quite poor conditions while Bruno, who has changed his surname to "Anders", makes a comfortable living from his black market activities.
 The lot of the Boeckel family only improves when Siegfried Stein, now a member of the occupation forces, gets Hans a job at a newspaper in Munich.

 Finally, in the period known as the Wirtschaftswunder, Bruno has risen to the rank of Generaldirektor (head of company) while Hans works as a journalist.
 When he writes a critical article, referencing Bruno's Nazi past, Bruno visits Boeckel's boss and threatens to organise an advertising boycott of the paper unless Hans retracts the story.
 Hans refuses and Bruno storms out.
 Finally abandoned by his luck, he falls into an empty elevator shaft.

 At Bruno's funeral, the attending political and economic leaders are shown to have previously been involved with the Nazi party as well, and while they vow to "continue onwards in his spirit", the film closes with a zoom on the letters ENDE of graveyard inscription, "Wir mahnen die Lebenden" ("We admonish the living/the survivors").